 The base table rates vary by gender, entry age group, and age.
-For retirees under the age of 62, the rates for active members are then multiplied by 2 factors based on 1) employee contribution rate and employer match and 2) if the city has a recurring COLA.
+For members under the age of 62, these base rates are then multiplied by two factors based on 1) employee contribution rate and employer match and 2) if the city has a recurring COLA.